emmercm/www/src/blog/finding-long-running-queries-in-mysql.md

 _Note: your user will need the [`PROCESS`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_process) privilege to access this table._

+_See "[Finding Long-Running Queries in PostgreSQL](/blog/finding-long-running-queries-in-postgresql)" for the PostgreSQL version of this query._

 ## Why not `processlist`?

 These two statements are equivalent, the only difference is the length of data returned in the `info` column: